kamilazdybal/kamilazdybal/README.md

 ## Ongoing projects:

-► I develop [**Science Docs**](https://kamilazdybal.github.io/science-docs/), a site with tutorials, articles, coding projects and study notes for curious minds!
+► I develop [**Science Docs**](https://kamilazdybal.github.io/science-docs/), a site with science tutorials and articles, study notes and coding projects for curious minds!

 ► Check out our [**Pinguino Lecture Series**](http://boccelliengineering.altervista.org/PLS_website/index.html) - a yearly, multidisciplinary and revolutionary symposium where we share our knowledge and research with anyone in the audience! *The 4th lecture series date and place (probably online) to be scheduled soon!*